Kyriosity/read-write/readme+/pencraft/readme+/opuses/AI-view.md

 + processing vast amounts of data in real-time, finding patterns there,
 + translation and text generation,
-+ text/image/video generation,
++ image/video on-the-fly filtering,
-+ recognition of all kinds with on-the-fly processing (video),
++ fast recognition of all kinds,
-+ assisted mathematical proofs (impossible without computers),
++ assisted mathematical proofs (impossible earlier without required computing powers),
 + tutoring (as coding assistance)
 + engines that can smash humans in intellectual sports (Stockfish in chess)